Jutta Hipp: Stage fright, alcoholism, and incident with Art Blakey

-One story, recounted in The Daily Telegraph obituary is that drummer Art Blakey asked her to play with his band one night at the Café Bohemia, but "she refused, saying she was drunk, and anyway did not think she was good enough.
-Blakey dragged her to the piano, and started playing at a furious tempo which she could not handle.
-Blakey then addressed the audience: 'Now you see why we don't want these Europeans coming over here and taking our jobs!'"
+When Art Blakey asked her to sit in with his group at the Bohemia café in New York, she refused, stating that she was drunk and in any case did not think she was good enough.
+Blakey dragged her to the piano and began playing at a furious tempo that she was unable to maintain.
+Blakey then addressed the audience: "Now you see why we don't want these Europeans coming over here and taking our jobs", although apart from Jutta Hipp and Rolf Kühn, there were virtually no German musicians in America at the time.